erknneto/mtasa-claire-anticheat/README.md

 # **🔰 MTA:SA - Claire Anticheat**

-Claire is a modular anticheat system for MTA:SA, designed to help improve the overall quality and fairness of multiplayer servers.
-The idea is simple: organize detections into clean, independent modules, make the system easy to configure, and open it up so more people can contribute.
+Claire is a modular, lightweight anticheat system for MTA:SA, designed to improve the integrity and fairness of multiplayer servers.
+Its core philosophy is simple: organize detections into clean, independent modules, make them easy to configure, and build an open platform that others can expand and improve.

+Claire runs silently in the background, acting as a guardian layer — constantly monitoring player behavior, network conditions, and client-side integrity without interfering with gameplay or degrading performance.
+Its design favors discretion and precision, targeting cheats without disrupting legitimate users.

+But Claire is more than just a list of static rules — it’s a behavioral firewall.
+It combines heuristic analysis, score-based detection, environmental scanning, and execution monitoring to catch both common and sophisticated cheats in real-world conditions.
+Claire doesn't aim to be perfect — it aims to be useful.
+It’s still under active development, and while it’s not flawless, it’s fully open-source, extensible, and built with long-term maintainability in mind.
+Feedback, contributions, and constructive criticism are not only welcome — they’re essential.

-The project started as a collaboration between a few developers — combining real server experience with support from AI to speed up development and keep things structured.
-From the start, the goal has been to build something useful not just for one server, but for the wider MTA community.
+The project began as a collaboration between developers with real-world server experience, combining human expertise with AI-assisted structure and speed.
+From day one, the goal has been to create something that benefits not just one server, but the broader MTA community.

-Claire is still in active development.
-It's not perfect — and it doesn’t try to be.
-But it’s open-source, easy to extend, and built with long-term maintainability in mind.
-Contributions, feedback, and constructive criticism are not only welcome, but essential to make this project better over time.

-If you're running an MTA:SA server and looking for a solid base to start protecting it, Claire might be a good starting point.
+If you're looking for a solid, customizable foundation to secure your MTA:SA server, Claire is ready to help.

 # **❓ Why does it matter?**
 Cheating has become increasingly common in MTA:SA, and there's a growing need for servers to protect themselves in a reliable and sustainable way.
 Claire was created to address that — not as a closed or private solution, but as something open to everyone.